AliYasser2003/Devops_project-8_End-to-End-DevOps-Pipeline-System/README.md

    * Pulls source code from GitHub

 2. **Build Image**
-   * Builds Docker image from application
+   * Builds Docker image from the application

 3. **Push Image**
    * Authenticates with Docker Hub